REST Methods

 Response code modifiers

-Very often we have to send an informative response code.
-The follow methods are used for setting the response code:
+Oftentimes, we have to send an informative response code.
+The following methods are used for setting the code's response:

 Refresh 103